 - Pawnee Lake: The view of the lake is amazing and peaceful.
 It’s never too hot because of the winds.
 Also, it is an awesome place to throw a BBQ party.

 - Branch Oak Lake: Planning to have a good swim?
 Well, this is your place!
 Needless to say, the prettiest swimming-section of all.

 - Vineyards: Vineyards are not parks, but you can spend a splendid afternoon here tasting wines from 17 Ranch Winery or the Silver Hills Vineyard.
 This will surely be a memorable experience.

 Watch Video of Things to do in Lincoln Nebraska

-So, these were some amazing Things To Do In Lincoln, Ne.
+So, these were some fun things to do in Lincoln Ne.
 Also, you can ride horseback on an honest-to-goodness ranch.

 Witnessing a Native American powwow.
 Attending a concert under Nebraska’s night sky.
 Historic sites along scenic byways, spending family time at a zoo or water park, Chasing pioneers and cowboys.